Umbraco vs Joomla: why Umbraco stands out for modern web development

 Technology stack and development flexibility

-Built on the Microsoft .NET framework, Umbraco is a natural fit for organisations already using Microsoft technologies.
+Built on the Microsoft .NET platform, Umbraco is a natural fit for organisations already using Microsoft technologies.
 It offers a clean, object-oriented codebase that appeals to developers looking for a robust and flexible system, whilst its API-first design and support for Razor templating and MVC architecture give developers full control over how websites function and render.

 Joomla, on the other hand, is built with PHP and uses a more rigid templating system which, while customisable, can be more limiting compared to Umbraco’s developer freedom.